Dicklesworthstone/kissinger_undergraduate_thesis/kissinger_thesis.md

 If etherealization exhibits the liberation of energy for higher tasks then this assertion finds no warranty in historical data.
 Higher and lower - as Kant already pointed out in his Refutation[^to-21] of Ethical Hedonism - do not constitute categories of empirical experience, but normative patterns of rationality.
 On the other hand, empiricism sees etherealization as merely a technical transfer of a field of activity brought about by the physical expansion of the civilization.

 In fact, Toynbee sways uneasily between his theological conception of inner self-determination and the etherealization which is merely a product of the civilization's growth (Environmental).
 Toynbee the empiricist sees the problems of Western civilization as consequences of a technological mastery, (though the inconsistence implicit in at one point postulating that an improvement in technology accompanies simplification and at another considering Gandhi's return to the spinning wheel as a symptom of a yearning for simplicity can not be overlooked).
 Toynbee the theologian views the criteria of growth as emanations of a soul's self-articulation.
 What is the connection between these realms of necessity and freedom?
-Do arrested civilizations result from an insuperable challenge or a deficient res-²ponse?
+Do arrested civilizations result from an insuperable challenge or a deficient response?

 Toynbee's criticism of Spengler is curiously inept.
-Surely Spengler's assertion of a Culture as an organism did not
+Surely Spengler's assertion of a Culture as an organism did not imply that the culture and its component individual constituted two mutually exclusive entities.

 ¹ Kant - Critique of Practical Reason. op. cit. p.
 111.
 ² See post Conclusions for further developments of this point.

-imply that the culture and its component individual constituted two mutually exclusive entities.
 Spengler would not deny that all activity presupposes individual volition.
 The crucial question is, however, whether this personal volition represents an immanent, inexorable Destiny which implicitly structures thought or whether it serves as the cause of a Civilization's development.
 Toynbee offers no definite answer to this question.
 He denies the concept of a Culture's soul, but his differentiation by growth resembles the quibble of psychologists of whether a child's personality is formed before birth or begins to develop from the first days.
 It seems that after the first challenges are surmounted, the subsequent problemation, in Toynbee's terms, is set in ever narrower limit. ¹

 The dilemma of necessity and freedom stands unresolved.
 The inadequacy of utilizing history as a technical proof of normative concepts has become more apparent.